josephfont/jambotexts/README.md

 **Please note:** The access token will be valid for only **60 seconds** for you to be able to use it to initialize a command.

 ### Phone Number Verification
-1. Generate an access token from following the instructions.
-The access token is a **12 digit code** used to authorise the process below.
+1. Generate an access token.

-2. Initialize a verification request to have a phone number verified by sending a post request to the following url containing the `phone number to be verified` and your `access token`:
+2. Initiate a request to have a phone number verified by sending a post request to the following url containing the `phone number to be verified` and your `access token`:
 ```sh
 https://jambotexts.web.app/phone_verification
 ```